 Now that climate change is happening more quickly, the real-time aspect of the right whale monitoring initiative embraced by Canada and the US is proving extremely valuable.

 As Baumgartner says, ‘We’re seeing changes in the Gulf of Maine we weren’t seeing five years ago.
 If we want to understand really rapid change and how it influences the behaviour of marine life such as right whales and respond in the right way, real-time monitoring allows us to react quickly.
-If they move to places where we don’t have protection from vessel strikes and fishing gear entanglement, we can put those in place immediately.’
+If they move to places where we don’t have protection measures from vessel strikes and fishing gear entanglement, we can put those in place immediately.’

 Whoriskey adds, ‘This is both the scariest and most fulfilling work I have done in my career.
 The consequences of not protecting these whales are desperate, and the fact that reported mortalities have dropped to zero in the Gulf of St. Lawrence since the whole right whale monitoring program was initiated brings me great hope.’